fanf2/pcg-dxsm/README.md

 pcg64
 -----

-The preferred 64-bit variant of PCG is `pcg64-dxsm`.
+The file `pcg64_dxsm.h` contains the preferred 64-bit variant of PCG.
 It is harder to find out about it on [the PCG web site][pcg], though it is increasingly popular.
 [Melissa O'Neill describes it as follows][pcg-dxsm]:

 [pcg-dxsm]: https://github.com/imneme/pcg-cpp/commit/871d0494ee9c9a7b7c43f753e3d8ca47c26f8005